 - diaper changes

 - help wipe up sand from the beach

 - wipe mud off our shoes before getting in the car

-Protection against the sun is essential so I have to be ready to spray my kids down no matter where we may be.
+Protection against the sun is essential.
+You have to be ready to spray your kids down no matter where you may be.

 Kids always get hungry at the most inopportune time.
 Always!

 I usually make sure to have at least three options at all times because kids are picky as hell and aren’t getting a happy meal every time they say they’re hungry.
 No way!

 That’s why snacks are an absolute must in your mom-car emergency kit.